Topics covered:

 These situations that we call “abnormal” are actually very frequent and in batch world require highly error-prone manual intervention.

 In the world of ODF streaming - late data, backfills, and input retractions are just normal occurrences.
-ODF pipeline know how to react to these events and can automatically reconcile their state without human intervention, and maintaining a verifiable provenance.
+ODF pipelines know how to react to these events and can automatically reconcile their state without human intervention, and maintaining a verifiable provenance.

 If you haven’t already - make sure to check out the Stock Market Trading example that introduces the watermark - another really important mechanism related to streams.